ReaperOAK/KCAdashboard/CONTRIBUTING.md

 - Register all new files in their parent modules/routes
 - Do not modify build/output directories

+## Date & Time Guidelines
+- Always validate that class/session dates are not in the past (both frontend and backend).
+- Use IST (Asia/Kolkata) timezone for all date/time logic and display.

 ---
 _Last updated: July 2025_